jooby-dev/jooby-codec-adapters/src/targets/thingsboard/analog/readme.md

 Example `Payload content`: `DAEAWA==`

-The `Decoder` function content should be taken from the [bundle file](../../../../dist/thingsboard/analog/uplink.min.js) (or its [not minified version](../../../../dist/thingsboard/analog/uplink.js)).
+The `Decoder` function content should be taken from the [bundle file](../../../../dist/thingsboard/analog/uplink.min.js) Expected `Output`:

-Expected `Output`:

 ```json